wp-plugins/woocommerce-my-account-widget/readme.txt

 * Display number of files left to upload (working with our WooCommerce Upload My File plugin
 * Display a log-in form when logged out
 * Localisation: English, Dutch, Norwegian, Russian and Persian, Serbo-Croation

+** WooCommerce Uploads **
+This widgets shows also the number of files the customer has to upload, when you use the new WooCommerce Uploads plugin.
+The new WooCommerce Uploads plugin will be released very soon.
+So stay tuned!

 ** WooCommerce Upload My File plugin **
 This widgets shows also the number of files the customer has to upload, when you use our WooCommerce Upload My File plugin.